akpw/mktxp/README.md

 ### RouterOS GitOps Configuration Management (`mktxp rsc`)
 RouterOS `.rsc` export files are often messy, mixing structural configurations with arbitrary inline scripts, backslash continuations, and inconsistent ordering.
 MKTXP provides built-in GitOps formatting and splitting capabilities to turn raw or live exports into clean, version-controllable files.

+> 📖 *For a deep dive into the motivation, AST/middleware architecture, and GitOps workflows, check out the blog post: [Wrangling RouterOS Configs: Introducing GitOps for MikroTik with MKTXP](https://akpw.github.io/articles/2026/08/16/GitOps-for-Mikrotik-RSC.html).*

 Configurations can be processed from local `.rsc` files (`-i`) or fetched live from configured routers over SSH (`-en`).